The History of the Future

 In 2018 a large book was discovered, which had been hidden away in the Fesch library in Corsica, France.
 Titled “Thesaurum Hyeroglyphicorum” (The Thesaurus of Hieroglyphics), it was written in Latin and dated 1610.

-The Renaissance in Western Civilization happened in Europe from about 1400 through 1600 CE (AD).
+The Renaissance in Western Civilization occurred in Europe from about 1400 through 1600 CE (AD).
 This was a “Rebirth” of knowledge which traces its roots back to ancient Egypt.
 The ancient Greeks were one link in this chain.

 These words opened the hidden doorways to science, technology, history and humanism.
 Astrology, and since that discipline studies Time, history, were the first to be reborn.
-As the luminaries of the Renaissance, including Nostradamus, rediscovered this wisdom, they left a trail so that we would know their source.
+As the luminaries of the Renaissance, including Nostradamus, rediscovered this wisdom they left a trail so that we would know their source.

 Nostradamus wrote that these stars would serve as omens to coincide with the end of the Renaissance and great changes in the religion and politics of Europe.